emmyc/croissant-factory/src/pages/notebook/moderna-love/moderna-love.md

 i hope it runs through my bloodstream\
-the way you run th rough my mind\
+the way you run through my mind\
 the way i said sorry but didn't even say hi\
 the way you denied my need to apologize.\
 \